sparcules/XJ-Monitor/README.md

+This page is a work in progress.
+I'll be adding more detail as I find the time.

 # XJ-Monitor
 <img src="Images/SplashScreen.jpg" width="25%" height="25%">
 Arduino/OLED mounted in my 89 Jeep Cherokee XJ to give me ability to adjust my DR44 alternator output.
 Also displays Voltage, Time, and Temp.
 This is a two part project, meaning there are two Arduino's - one to drive the Alternator and get Temperature that is mounted under the hood.
 And the other to drive the display and provide a user interface.
 The OLED display was mounted in a flat empty panel in my 89 XJ along with two push button switches used to navigate through the menu system.